abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 <img src="https://github.com/abcdvvvv/Automatic-distillation-sequence-synthesis-framework/blob/master/images/github8-31.png" width="800">

-This program does not have a graphical user interface.
-Instead, the user will need to interact directly with the programming interface in order to manipulate certain operating parameters.
-Therefore, users are expected to have a foundational understanding of MATLAB programming and a background in chemical engineering.
+The user can choose to use the framework from the graphical user interface (GUI), or from the MATLAB scripting interface.
+The former is recommended.
+Users are expected to have a foundational understanding of MATLAB programming and a background in chemical engineering.

 ## Requirements